 These chickens are not only interesting because of their unique egg color, but they also have their own special characteristics and temperaments that make them great for backyard living.

-Whether you’re new to raising chickens or already have a flock and want to diversify, this post is designed to help you make the best choice for green egg layers.
+Whether you’re new to raising chickens or already have a flock and want to diversify, let’s take a look at each one.

 Characteristics